openservicemesh/osm/DESIGN.md

 Let's take a look at each component:

-### (1) Proxy control plane
+### (1) Proxy Control Plane
-Proxy Control plane plays a key part in operating the [service mesh](https://www.bing.com/search?q=What%27s+a+service+mesh%3F).
+The Proxy Control Plane plays a key part in operating the [service mesh](https://www.bing.com/search?q=What%27s+a+service+mesh%3F).
 All proxies are installed as [sidecars](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) and establish an mTLS gRPC connection to the Proxy Control Plane.
 The proxies continuously receive configuration updates.
 This component implements the interfaces required by the specific reverse proxy chosen.
-OSM implements [Envoy's go-control-plane xDS](https://github.com/envoyproxy/go-control-plane).
+OSM implements [Envoy's go-control-plane xDS v3 API](https://github.com/envoyproxy/go-control-plane).
+The xDS v3 API can also be used to extend the functionality provided by SMI, when [advanced Envoy features are needed](https://github.com/openservicemesh/osm/issues/1376).

 ### (2) Certificate Manager
 Certificate Manager is a component that provides each service participating in the service mesh with a TLS certificate.